-- In Q1 2020 Proton Motor achieved a record quarterly order intake of £5.8m.
-Total order intake in 2020 amounts to £7.3m.
-At the date of this report there is a production backlog of sales value amounting to £6.8m.
-This backlog will result in deliveries of varying configurations of fuel cell systems to customers both in 2021 and 2022. - 76% of order intake in 2020 to the date of this report is derived from the stationary segment with other orders being spread across the mobile, maritime and rail segments. - In 2020, we entered into a framework agreement with APEX Energy Teterow GmbH for ten containerised 100kW fuel cell systems. - Having implemented from the onset all recommended protective measures at its factory in Puchheim, to date Proton Motor has not been affected by COVID-19 and there have only been several isolated cases of COVID-19 amongst the Company staff as at the date of the report.
-Whilst our staff have to maintain social distancing and other recommended measures to protect themselves against the virus, our factory in Puchheim remains fully open and our production capacity is unaffected, thus being able to focus on manufacturing and delivering the above mentioned order intake.
-Other effects such as material supply bottlenecks have not been significantly experienced to date. - Sales in 2020 at £1,893k, when compared to the 2019 sales figure of £769k, have seen an annual increase of 146%.
-Sales performance included deliveries to the stationary, mobile and maritime segments. - Excluding the impact of the embedded derivative together with exchange losses, the operating loss in 2020 was £7,128k vs. £7,150k in 2019 which is in line with our budgeted expectations. - The movement relating to the embedded derivative is a nonoperating, non-cash item, required by IFRS financial reporting, which is based on gauging the potential effects of partial convertible interest on loan financing. - Cash burn from operating activities has decreased during the period to £4.7m vs. £6.4m despite the increased level of activities to deliver our sales pipeline.
+- Total order intake in 2021 of £2,800k (2020: £7,300k, including a single large multi-year framework agreement announced in Q1 2020 amounting to £4,500k, which was not repeated in 2021). - At the end of April 2022 the production backlog had a sales value of £3,200k.
+The fulfilment of this backlog will result in deliveries of varying configurations of fuel cell systems and also service maintenance charges to customers both in 2022 and 2023. - 49% of order intake in 2021 (2020: 76%) are derived from the stationary segment with other orders being spread across the mobile, maritime, rail and engineering segments.
+Notable orders announced throughout the year included: - o Multiple orders from GKN Hydrogen for our S8 Fuel Cell System - o An MoU signed with Electra Commercial Vehicles Limited to act as system integrator to integrate Proton Motor fuel cells into the Electra truck portfolio followed by an initial order - o Further order from E-Trucks Europe for seven HyRange 43 hydrogen fuel cell systems - Agreement with Torqeedo GmbH ("Torqeedo") for the Marine segment - Having implemented from the onset all recommended protective measures at its factory in Puchheim, to date Proton Motor has not been affected by COVID-19 though there have been several isolated cases of COVID-19 amongst the Company staff as at the date of the report.
+Whilst our staff have had to maintain social distancing and other recommended measures to protect themselves against the virus, our factory in Puchheim remained and remains fully operational and our production capacity has been unaffected, thus being able to focus on manufacturing and delivering the above mentioned order intake - Sales in 2021 were £2,771 (2020: £1,893k), representing an annual increase of 46%. - Positive Gross Profit of £425k (2020: negative gross loss of £(83k)) - Excluding the impact of the embedded derivative together with exchange losses, the operating loss in 2021 was £9,121k vs. £7,128k in 2020 which is in line with our budgeted expectations.
+The increased loss resulted principally from further investment in the technical development area, in support staff and infrastructure. - The embedded derivative is a non-operating, non-cash item, required by IFRS financial reporting, which is based on gauging the potential effects of partial convertible interest on loan financing.
+Due to the waiver of convertible interest on loan financing the source of the embedded derivative no longer exists, so that the entire liability relating to the derivative has been reversed, resulting in a substantial one off non-operating gain of £609,200k in 2021. - Cash burn from operating activities has increased during the period from £4,700k in 2020 to £8,700k in line with increased investment in staff and technology development.
 Cash flow is our key financial performance target and our objective is to achieve a positive cash flow in the shortest time possible.
 Current contracts are quoted with up-front payments reducing reliance on working capital as we continue to invest in our manufacturing capability.
-The cash position at 31 December 2020 was £2,739k vs. £1,028k at 31 December 2019.
+The cash position at 31 December 2021 was £2,152k vs. £2,739k at 31 December 2020.